 Sending your dermatologist information — such as pictures of your condition and written descriptions — securely through a patient portal or encrypted email.

 Have your dermatologist examine a skin, hair, or nail problem.

 Have your dermatologist check suspicious spots on your skin.
-If your dermatologist thinks a spot, such as a potential melanoma, needs to be tested or removed, they may ask you to come into their office for an in-person appointment.
+If your dermatologist thinks a spot, such as a potential melanoma (type of skin cancer), needs to be tested or removed, they may ask you to come into their office for an in-person appointment.

 See a board-certified dermatologist even when you can’t leave your home, or if you live in a remote area.

 While telemedicine can’t always replace an in-person visit with your dermatologist, it can help in times when you can’t get to their office.

 Telemedicine works best for visible skin, hair, and nail conditions, including:

 Suspicious spots or moles